 Top Two Positive Reviews

-If you’re a streamer and don’t have money to buy the physical Elgato Stream Deck; this is the next best thing.
+If you’re a A streamer is somebody who engages in the activity of live streaming.
+More and don’t have money to buy the physical Elgato Stream Deck; this is the next best thing.
 It’s pretty much fully customizable, you can add up to 12 buttons, maybe more, I only use 8.
 To the devs: I do love the app, it saves me a lot of time.
 However, there are a few things I would like to point out that would make the app better for me, and probably others too.
-1- Stream Markers: Only for Twitch?!?!
+1- Stream Markers: Only for Twitch is a popular, gaming-focused live streaming platform.
+It is one of the most well-known streamer-first platforms out there and has millions of active streamers and viewers.
+More?!?!
 Why not Youtube too?!
 2- Please add more platforms.
-As of right now you only have Twitch and Youtube…
+As of right now you only have Twitch is a popular, gaming-focused live streaming platform.
+It is one of the most well-known streamer-first platforms out there and has millions of active streamers and viewers.
+More and Youtube…

 Kristi Ambrose – August 23, 2020 – 33 Upvotes